The Great White Hope (film): Box office

+Critical response

 The film opened to positive responses from both audiences and critics.
 They especially loved the performances of both James Earl Jones and Jane Alexander, who were both in the original stage play and won Tony Awards for their work.
 Jones would get bigger roles after this film, and Alexander, who earned three more Oscar nominations in succeeding years, made her debut here.
 Jones later contributed commentary to a documentary about Jack Johnson that would sum up this film, saying: "To know the story of Jack Johnson is to know that it is a study in hubris."

 Critic Vincent Canby referred to the film as "One of those liberal, well-meaning, fervently uncontroversial works that pretend to tackle contemporary problems by finding analogies at a safe remove in history".
 Critic Emanuel Levy wrote called it a "well-acted drama".
 Variety said: "Jones' re-creation of his stage role is an eye-riveting experience.
 The towering rages and unrestrained joys of which his character was capable are portrayed larger than life."